Gaurav-S-Mahajan/Gaurav-S-Mahajan.github.io/README.md

 Cybersecurity Analyst specializing in penetration testing, digital forensics, and risk management.
 Bridging technology and business for secure solutions.

 ## Features 📋
-⚡️ Built with HTML5, CSS3, and JavaScript
+⚡️ Built with HTML5, CSS3, and JavaScript/
-⚡️ Fully Responsive Design
+⚡️ Fully Responsive Design/
-⚡️ SEO Optimization (Open Graph, JSON-LD)
+⚡️ SEO Optimization (Open Graph, JSON-LD)/
-⚡️ Dark/Light Mode Toggle
+⚡️ Dark/Light Mode Toggle/
-⚡️ Accessible Design (ARIA support)
+⚡️ Accessible Design (ARIA support)/

 ## Installation & Deployment 📦
 - Clone the repository and modify the content as you need.
-- Add or update images in the `website_images/` or `assets/img/` directory.
+- Add or update images in the `assets/img/` directory.
 - Update the info for each section according to your portfolio.
 - Use [GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages) or your custom domain to create your own website.
 - To deploy your website on GitHub Pages, create a repository named `<your-github-username>.github.io` and push the generated code to the `main` branch.

 ## Sections 📚
-✔️ Hero (Introduction)
+✔️ Hero (Introduction)/
-✔️ About Me
+✔️ About Me/
-✔️ Skills & Technologies
+✔️ Skills & Technologies/
-✔️ Projects
+✔️ Projects/
-✔️ Certifications
+✔️ Certifications/
-✔️ Experience
+✔️ Experience/
-✔️ Contact
+✔️ Contact/

 ## Tools Used 🛠️
 * <b>GitHub Pages</b> - To host my static website (HTML, CSS, JS).